-Students around Australia took part in the NAPLAN testing program this week, but a growing number of parents feel that it that creates unnecessary anxiety.
+Students around Australia will take part in the NAPLAN testing program next term, but a growing number of parents feel that it that creates unnecessary anxiety.

-On Tuesday, students around Australia commenced a week of testing as part of the NAPLAN program for 2019.
-The tests aim to collect important data that can be used by teachers to assess student performance.
-Not only that, but they are also marketed as a way of allowing governments to identify state-wide issues and provide additional support to disadvantaged students and schools.
+The NAPLAN testing program will return for another year this term, aiming to collect important data that can be used by teachers to assess student performance.
+The NAPLAN tests are also marketed as a way of allowing governments to identify state-wide issues and provide additional support to disadvantaged students and schools.
 A growing number of parents, however, are expressing their concern about the impact of the tests on the mental health of students.

 Nothing New

 There have been calls not only from parents but also from teachers and former education ministers, to put a stop to the NAPLAN program.
-Dr Rachel Wilson, a senior lecturer at the Sydney University School of Education and Social Work, says the tests simply aren’t the valuable resource they claim to be.
+Dr. Rachel Wilson, a senior lecturer at the Sydney University School of Education and Social Work, has said that the tests simply aren’t the valuable resource they claim to be.

 “There was a lot of rhetoric that suggested that NAPLAN could be diagnostic and used to inform teaching,” she said.
 “In practice, the test is not sensitive enough and the timing does not help teachers apply what they can learn from the test.”